 You were all about on the bare ground

-parsing litter from a naked and spidery tupelo
+parsing litter from a naked, spidery tupelo

 in the last cold light of day in the backyard.

-of a long day’s searching to make one last go of it.
+after a long day’s searching to make one last go of it.

 but there he was, brutally clever in his stillness,